Celarye/paperback-themes/README.md

 *Also make sure to not make any themes I or someone else got planned already (check the README for that and let me know which ones you are planning on making so I can add it to the README as well).*

-You may always DM me on discord (@Celarye# 0001) for any questions regarding themes.
+You may always DM me on discord (@Celarye# 0001) for any questions regarding Paperback themes.